-Recently, evidence has emerged that, in some jurisdictions, BWCs have enhanced transparence (and accountability) by improving police reporting of stops and frisks of civilians, and enhancing the ability of independent monitors to evaluate the legality of the stops.
+Recently, a trial in one jurisdiction, has suggested that BWCs may have enhanced transparency (and accountability) by improving police reporting of stops and frisks of civilians, and enhancing the ability of independent monitors to evaluate the legality of the stops.
+However, the statistical strength of the evidence for an impact on police reporting of stop and frisks is relatively weak, and no firm conclusion should be drawn as to whether this effect is meaningful and generalizable without confirmation in additional trials.
 Stop & frisk has become a controversial matter in policing given that routine stop & frisk activity poses a serious intrusion on individual liberties and dignity, and has been employed across the country in racially discriminatory ways.
 In combination, these features of expansive use of stop & frisk activities have added to the corrosion of police/community relations.
-A report released by the federal monitor of the New York Police Department in December 2020 showed that Officers who wore BWCs reported almost 40 percent more stops than officers who did not, "suggesting that body cameras could compel officers to provide a more accurate accounting of their pedestrian stops."9 Importantly, the Monitor's Report also found that BWC footage resulted in an increase in findings of improper or unlawful stops by police officers-suggesting that the cameras were indeed enhancing transparency and accountability.
+A report released by the federal monitor of the New York Police Department in December 2020 showed that Officers who wore BWCs reported39 percent more stops than officers who did not, "suggesting that body cameras could compel officers to provide a more accurate accounting of their pedestrian stops."13 Importantly, the Monitor's Report also found that BWC footage resulted in a statistically significant increase in findings of improper or unlawful stops by police officers-suggesting that the cameras were indeed enhancing transparency and accountability.
 The Monitor's Report explained: "In analyzing the stops of officers in the treatment [i.e., officers with BWCs] and control [i.e., officers without BWCs] precincts, the monitor team found that stop reports of officers in the BWC precincts were less likely to be deemed lawful.
-In stop reports that involved a frisk and/or search, the justifications reported for frisking or searching citizens in BWC officer stop reports were also less likely to be judged by the monitor team as constitutional when compared to control officer reports."10 The New York Times reported that the federal monitor "attributed the increase in documented stops to officers being more inclined to record their actions on official paperwork knowing that they were recorded and could be reviewed.
-Underreporting has hindered court-ordered reform efforts for years, but the report suggests that the cameras are key to understanding the scope of the problem and fixing it."11
+In stop reports that involved a frisk and/or search, the justifications reported for frisking or searching citizens in BWC officer stop reports were also less likely to be judged by the monitor team as constitutional when compared to control officer reports."14 The New York Times reported that the federal monitor "attributed the increase in documented stops to officers being more inclined to record their actions on official paperwork knowing that they were recorded and could be reviewed.